-As a backend developer working on long-lived, high-stakes systems—from real-time financial data pipelines to government services handling national-scale claimant journeys—I’ve learned that most architectural pain doesn’t come from business complexity, but from tight coupling.
+Working on long-lived, high-stakes systems — from real-time financial data pipelines at Mosaic Smart Data to government benefit services at DWP Digital — I’ve learned that most architectural pain doesn’t come from business complexity, but from tight coupling.
 Early in my career, I built systems where domain logic leaked everywhere: into controllers, repositories, message handlers, and frameworks.
-They worked—until requirements changed.
-That’s why Hexagonal Architecture (also known as Ports and Adapters) has become my default approach for building maintainable systems that evolve without fear.
+They worked — until requirements changed.

 Hexagonal Architecture is a design approach that places your domain logic at the centre of the system and treats everything else—databases, messaging systems, HTTP APIs, frameworks—as replaceable details.